-Etsy is a popular online marketplace for homemade crafts and other goods.
-With over 2.1 million registered sellers, it's one of the largest online marketplaces.
-However, many Etsy sellers are left wondering "Do I need a business license to sell on Etsy?"
+Etsy is a popular online marketplace where creative individuals can sell homemade crafts and other handmade goods.
+With over 2.1 million registered sellers, it's one of the largest online marketplaces; however, many Etsy sellers are left wondering whether they need a business license to sell on Etsy.
 Etsy's own policies page doesn't offer any help with this question at all, and the answers available elsewhere are murky at best.
 Fortunately, we're here to help.
-We've put together the ultimate guide to whether you need a business license to sell on Etsy.

 Do Etsy sellers need a business license?